pmacinec/transactions-fraud-detection/README.md

         python src/preprocessing/initial_preprocessing.py
         ```
         **Note:** You can run this script also outside the container, but make sure you have python with `pandas` library installed.

+## Dataset

+To solve our problem of transactions fraud detection, we are using the data from [IEEE-CIS Fraud Detection](https://www.kaggle.com/c/ieee-fraud-detection/overview) competition at Kaggle.
+The large-scale dataset contains real-world e-commerce transactions with a variety of features included.
+Features are of different types. describing transactions, products or other useful information (such as categorical `DeviceType`).
+Many of the features are not described properly, so results explanation will not be so clear.